 A summary of the Southern Surat Basin interests is set out above.
-Alton has to date produced over 2 million barrels from the early Jurassic age Evergreen Formation.
+Alton has had historical production of over 2 million barrels from the early Jurassic age Evergreen Formation.

 PL 2 2019 Development Operations

 Bounty now owns the elements of a significant oil production project in and around Alton and holds: